Eating Deli Meats During Your Pregnancy: Is it Safe?

-Deli meats refers to cooked meats that have been sliced and prepared for sandwich and other light dining options.
+Deli meats refer to cooked meats that have been sliced and prepared for a sandwich and other light dining options.
 These could easily be called sandwich meat, lunch meat, cold cuts, or sliced meats.
-Deli meats could be classified as whole cuts, sectioned or formed meats, or processed meats.
-All deli meats will fall into one of these three categories.
+Deli meats can be classified as whole cuts, sectioned or formed meats, or processed meats.
+All types will fall into one of these three categories.

 - Whole cut – whole cuts of meat that have been cooked and then sliced

 - Sectioned – restructured meats from chunks or pieces bonded to create a single piece

 - Processed – similar to sectioned, but may include meat by-products

 Deli meats are one of the most common food items across the country.
 They are found in food chains, grocery stores, and local delis.
 Because they are so common, many people are surprised to discover there is a negative relationship with pregnancy.
 Deli meats and pregnancy concerns often have people asking what is wrong with lunch meat during pregnancy?